paulad8/JS_quiz/docs/README.md

     * Clicking either 'easy' or 'hard' will load the respective questions in a randomised order each time.

 * Question section
-    * Questions and answer options (easy) / text area (hard) displayed correctly
+    * Questions and answer options are displayed correctly
-    * Answer options/text area is enabled once the question has loaded
+    * Answer options are enabled once the question has loaded
     * Question counter increments correctly with each question answered
-    * Selected answer will trigger the appropriate text banner (red = incorrect / green = correct)
+    * Selected answer will trigger the appropriate colour change to the button (red = incorrect and green = correct)
     * 'Next Question' icon is disabled until the user has submitted an answer
     * 'Next Question' icon enabled after the answer submitted
-    * Once the 'next question' icon has been clicked, the next question will be correctly loaded and continue           until all questions (easy = 15 questions / hard = 10 questions) in that section have been answered.
+    * Once the 'next question' icon has been clicked, the next question will be correctly loaded and continue until all 10 questions have been answered.
     * When all questions for the section have been answered, the results section will be triggered.

 *   Results section
     *   Section is rendered correctly
     *   Questions answered correctly are counted in the back end and presented as a total to the user with the                 appropriate tribute and award icon
-    *   Verify the 'play again' button is enabled and will work as intended - to reload the website and direct the             user to the home page.
+    *   Verify that the 'play again' button is enabled and will work as intended—to reload the website and direct the user to the home page.

 #### BROWSER COMPATIBILITY
 This website has been manually tested on the browsers listed below, with additional testing via Lighthouse.